Diero/howest-digitaalvormgever/README.md

 This extension contains snippets used in the courses:

-- `mit-itcss`: creating ITCSS-structure in CSS/SCSS (without Bootstrap)
+- `dv-itcss`: creating ITCSS-structure in CSS/SCSS (without Bootstrap)
-- `mit-itcss-bootstrap`: creating ITCSS-structure in CSS/SCSS (with Bootstrap section)
+- `dv-itcss-bootstrap`: creating ITCSS-structure in CSS/SCSS (with Bootstrap section)
+- `dv-mediaquery-min`: creating mediaquery from specific Bootstrap breakpoint
+- `dv-mediaquery-max`: creating mediaquery to specific Bootstrap breakpoint

 ## Requirements

-No specific requierments for this extension
+No specific requirements for this extension

 ## Known Issues

 No known issues for this extension

 ## Release Notes

+### 0.2.0
+- Changed snippet prefix from 'mit-' to 'dv-'
+- Added two new snippets for generating mediaqueries at Bootstrap breakpoints.

 ### 0.1.1